cbonoz/square21/README.md

 Coming up with prices is hard, `SquareDynamicPricing` can help you price your items for a desired target volume based on historic data.

+Note this project is provided as is, and you are welcome to edit/extend the code to fit any use case you wish.

 See video for demo:

 Built for the Square: Build what's POS_sible hackathon 2021.